 Measuring Podcast Performance – More Than Just Podcast Analytics

-Observing analytics and taking note of performance is just the tip of the iceberg when evaluating podcast performance.
-The data has to speak to you – you must make inferences from the data that paint a picture of how listeners are interacting with the podcast, which is exactly what Brian has done:
+Observing analytics and taking note of metrics is just the tip of the iceberg when evaluating podcast performance.
+The data has to speak to you—you must make inferences from the data that paint a picture of how listeners are interacting with the podcast, which is exactly what Brian Peter has done with Buffer Podcast The Science of Social Media:

-“As many podcasters know, Apple and Libsyn, and other podcast host providers don’t really give you a ton of data.
+“As many podcasters know, podcast providers don’t really give you a ton of data.
 But, I think they’ve come a long way.

 “In terms of quantitative measures, we do base our success on, of course, download numbers.
-But now in iTunes Connect, you can actually look at the stats of how many unique listeners listened to each episode and the percentage of the episode they listened to.
+But now in Apple Podcasts, you can actually look at the stats of how many unique listeners listened to each episode and the percentage of the episode they listened to.

 “For us, if people are listening to the entire episode, that’s a good barometer of how interesting our content is.
 So, if people are only listening to 42% of the show, that’s a pretty good indicator of ‘okay, they downloaded the episode because they were interested in the topic, but what we were saying on the topic isn’t necessarily what they wanted to hear.’
 If people are listening to 89% of an episode, that’s a good indication that we engaged them correctly.
 Right now, the Buffer podcast is hovering right around a 90% listen rate, which is great, but of course we always want to do better.”